 Underland is a series of drawings and paintings focused on what lies underneath our feet and within the Earth.
 Burrowing creatures build their homes in the underland, and make it a resting place.
 Another life exists in a rhythm we do not accompany or even notice.
 I imagine this Underland as a rich and unseen world where even rocks tell the story of the animals and plants that once lived there.
 A world with the warmth of the Earth and the scent of the untouched.
 A mysterious and deep world that resembles our inner lives and unexplored memories.

 By the sea

-By the sea is a series of paintings that came to life during a year of living by the sea.
+“By the sea” is a series of paintings that came to life during a year of living in a seaside community.
 Walks on the beach were a daily delight.
-Watching the flow of the sea, and enjoying the crash of the waves on the rocks became a contemplation of time.
-In this series I have painted islands and land the way a bird sees it, or enjoyed the beach the way a dog does.
+Watching the ocean flow, and enjoying the crashing of the waves on the rocks, became a time to contemplate as much as the contemplation of time.
+In this series I have painted islands and land in the way a bird sees it; and enjoyed the beach the way a dog does.
 These oil paintings capture islands, surfers, stormy days, old parts of town, and pure enjoyment with each wave.

 Black on white

 Drawing with ink is something I have done since a tender age.
 My parents worked on their architectural blueprints with Rotring pens.
 I loved using the back of the huge blueprints to draw with these delicate pens.
 As long as we left things the way we found them (clean and tidy) my sisters and I were allowed to use their studio.
 There are many, many drawings, as young as 2 years of age, where I’d lose myself, the same way I do now, playing with lines, circles and dots.
 No wonder one of my favorite quotes ever is by Paul Klee: “the line is a dot that went for a walk”.
 That is how my grandfather, Ernesto Puppo, would invite me to his drawing board “Cara Sabina, let’s take a dot on a walk!”